 Data: Signed; Orrefors, Sweden, Ravenna, Nr 530, Sven Palmqvist.
 Height; 12 cm, length 23 cm.
 An early somewhat boat-shaped Ravenna (I believe it is a "double Ravenna).

-The piece.
-“The Modernist Ravenna” from 1953 represents a deviation from traditional Ravenna pattern and form.
-In a pattern, it is modernistic rather than of the time/traditional, and the opaque layer of white glass is, if not unique, very rare.
-In shape itʼs slicker and smoother and more “internationally modernistic” than what was common at the time, especially in Sweden; it very much depart from the traditional Swedish "form language" of the early 50s, and it thus so in very interesting ways.
-This boat-shape was common among the earliest Ravennas, and itʼs maybe in these early boat-shapes - semi-figurative motif, with a clear base and a matching rim - that Ravennas reaches itʼs highest level.
-The opaque outer layer is very unusual, note the rim of clear glass that appears orange as it reflects the colour of the background.
-When I - in my books - talk about the best Ravennas combining technique and artistry to read world class, this is the sort of object Iʼm thinking of.
+The piece, “The Modernist Ravenna” from 1953, represents a deviation from the traditional Ravenna pattern and form.
+It is modernistic rather than traditional, and the opaque layer of white glass is, if not unique, very rare.
+In shape, it is slicker, smoother, and more “internationally modernistic” than what was common at the time, especially in Sweden; it departs significantly from the traditional Swedish "form language" of the early 50s, and it does so in very interesting ways.
+This boat shape was common among the earliest Ravennas, and it may be in these early boat shapes—semi-figurative motifs, with a clear base and a matching rim—that Ravennas reached their highest level.
+The opaque outer layer is unusual; note the rim of clear glass that appears orange as it reflects the colour of the background.
+When I talk about the best Ravennas in my books, combining technique and artistry to read world-class, this is the sort of object I think of.